 - Innovative design to achieve sustainability

-I did some basic search on this topic and found these interesting facts and the opportunities available for entrepreneurs in this space:
+I did some basic research on this topic and found these interesting facts and the opportunities available for entrepreneurs in this space:

 - According to Wikipedia, Green building is the practice of increasing the efficiency with which buildings use resources — energy, water, and materials — while reducing building impacts on human health and the environment, through better siting, design, construction, operation, maintenance, and removal — the complete building life cycle.

 - The Indian Green Building Council is in the process of indigenising the LEED Green Building Rating System to suit India.
 They also have training programs for new construction.
-They also conduct examination for becoming IGBC accredited professional.
+They also conduct examinations for becoming IGBC-accredited professionals.
 You can find a list of certified professionals on the site.
 Parameters for LEED rating are available here.

 - Green Business Centre discusses the business opportunities that exist in India for Green Buildings.